Trello vs Asana: PROs/CONs for Managing Projects & Tasks

 Here’s an example of how we (tested out) Asana for managing our blog:

-After selecting the project which you will be working ok, you can ‘Add Task’ to specific sections on the top left-hand side.
-Once you’ve created a task you can select it and then add descriptions, tag team members, comment, attach files, created sub-tasks or whatever else you want to perform on this specific task.
+After selecting the project which you will be working ok, you can ‘Add Task‘ to specific sections on the top left-hand side.
+Once you’ve created a task you can select it and then add descriptions, tag team members, comment, attach files, created sub-tasks (as many sub-levels as you want) or whatever else you want to perform on this specific task.

 There are then further views for such things as Calendar, files, the progress of a project, due dates, conversations around tasks.
 Specific views such as My Inbox and My Tasks help one zone into their own specific projects.

-You’ll find that most tools have a similar pricing mechanism, a user-based pricing methodology – where you pay based on users on the system.
-As the number of users using the system goes up, the actual price per user goes down.
+You’ll find that most tools have a similar pricing mechanism.
+Most of the software in this industry takes a user-based pricing approach – where you pay based on users on the system.
+As the number of users using the system goes up, the price per user goes down.

 Wrike, and these two projects all use the same user-based pricing, starting from a free (limited) account and then move to about $9 per user.

-Trello starts at $0, then works its way up to $9.99/user/month.
-Whilst the free option is, of course, attractive, it’s mostly a means to get you hooked.
-As you start using Trello more and more, you’ll find that you will have to upgrade to the paid version of Trello, which removes most limits which you are bound to hit with the free version of Trello.
-For example, no integrations are included with the free version.
+As you start using Trello more and more, you’ll find that you will have to upgrade to the paid version removes any limits in the free version.
+For example, no 3rd party software integrations are included with the free version.

-Given that the pricing of Asana vs Trello is pretty much identical, we do believe this is a draw, although Asana used to have a very slight edge, this is no longer the case – the prices are exactly the same, except for the Enterprise tier.
-In my mind, this is not a true advantage, it’s just a way for Asana to get a pricing edge on one of their most direct competitors Trello.
+Given that the pricing of Asana vs Trello is pretty much identical, we do believe this is a draw.
+Asana used to have a very slight edge, but this is no longer the case.
+The prices are exactly the same, except for the Enterprise tier.

 All-in-all, pricing considerations are pretty much head-to-head.